 India has the second highest population among the countries of the world, with more than 1.2 billion inhabitants.
 As of 2011, the country had 27 cities with populations exceeding one million.
 These cities comprise about 43% of the country’s urban population.
 This list describes the ten most populated cities in India, with its source being found .

 10. Jaipur - 3.1 million people

-Jaipur city is the largest city in Rajasthan state and its capital as well.
+Jaipur is the largest city in the state of Rajasthan and its capital city as well.
 It is built on 187.12 sq mi of land, and it is home to 3.1 million people.
 It is the tenth most populated city in the country.
 Jaipur is a popular destination for tourists not only in India but Asia as a whole.
 It is part of India’s Golden Triangle along with Delhi and Agra.
 The city is also called ‘the Pink City.’

 9. Surat - 4.5 million people

 Surat is a port city in India and the capital of Surat district.
 It is located in the state of Gujarat, and it dominates the economy of the state.
 The city’s income comes mainly from the food, diamonds and textile industries.
 More than 90% of the rough diamonds in the world are polished in this city.
 Surat is India’s third cleanest city.
 Globally, it is ranked the fourth fastest-growing city.
 The city sits on 126.068 square miles of land and is home to around 4.5 million residents.
 65% of the city’s population is connected to the internet.
 Surat is set to become India’s first smart IT city.